 In 2007, WinLock heralded the rise of a new type of ransomware that did not bother encrypting files but rather locked the user out of their desktop.
 This type of malware would take over the victim screen and show pornographic images, demanding payment via a paid SMS.

-The same tactics were used repeatedly for the next five years, with ransom types that locked the browser, would overwrite the master boot record so the system could not boot correctly, and be incorporated into other types of malware such as rootkits and RATs as a final option to extract money from the victim.
+The same tactics were used repeatedly for the next five years, with ransom types that locked the browser, would overwrite the Master Boot Record (MBR) so the system could not boot correctly, and be incorporated into other types of malware such as rootkits and RATs as a final option to extract money from the victim.

 Ultimately harmless to an experienced computer user and easy to remove, ransomware would not receive worldwide attention until in 2012 with the launch of Reveton.

 With the development of the ransom family Reveton, victims would be locked out of their desktop and be shown an official looking lock page that included credentials for law enforcement agencies such as the FBI and Interpol.
 These attacks utilized similar technical methods of locking as previous ransomware types however it took the psychological attack to the next level.

 The ransomware would claim that the user had committed a crime, such as computer hacking, allowing their computer to get infected, downloading illegal files, or even being involved with child pornography.
 Average users did not know what to make of this and believed they were truly under investigation from law enforcement.
 Most of these screens required a fine be paid, usually with a pre-paid card such as UKash or PaySafeCard.
 Depending on the family utilizing this tactic, the ransom varied between $100 to $3000.

 The social engineering tactic, now referred to as implied guilt, basically makes the user question their own innocence and rather than being called out on an activity they aren’t proud of, they will pay the ransom to make it all go away.